propublica/redactor/README.md

 # redactor
 Simple tool to remove email addresses, person entities, and phone numbers.
 Code by [@liliachang](https://github.com/liliachang), light editing by [@schwanksta](https://github.com/schwanksta).
+This code was used during Electionland 2018 to process incoming reports of election problems.

 ## Installation
 1. Make a virtualenv and activate it.
 Something like: `virtualenv redactor && cd redactor && . bin/activate`